Using XML to Create Better, More Responsive Web Pages

 A Brief History of Markup Languages

 Markup languages started as a way to combine the best elements of text files (readability of data) and binary files (precise description of data).
 So in the late 1980s, the Standard Generalized Markup Language (SGML) was created.
-It was a text-base language that allowed data and its display to be precisely described.
+It was a text-based language that allowed data and its display to be precisely described.
 HTML was a very simple system that was based on SGML.

 But when HTML became hugely popular as the basis of the world wide web, it became apparent that something better was needed.
 HTML was limited and not well formatted so that browsers had to parse all kinds of code.
 For example, closing tags were often omitted and tag attributes were not placed inside quotation marks.
 Remember code like this?